 The One-Space Camp

-Those who prefer using only one space most likely learned to type on computers and were taught to use only one space.
+Those who favor one space most likely learned keyboarding on computers and were taught to use only one space.
+They believe two spaces are unnecessary and even distracting.